 Submitting OpenFOAM jobs

-Submit the following shell script, which will copy and run the interFoam damBreak tutorial (note that you have to change PROJECT_NUMBER to one of your project numbers):
+Submit the following shell script, which will copy and run the interFoam damBreak tutorial (note that you have to change information to match your project and directories):

 Remember that the results end up in